Software aging

-The phenomenon was first identified by David Parnas, in an essay that explored what to do about it:"Programs, like people, get old.
-We can't prevent aging, but we can understand its causes, take steps to limit its effects, temporarily reverse some of the damage it has caused, and prepare for the day when the software is no longer viable."
+The phenomenon was first identified by David Parnas, in an essay that explored what to do about it:

 From both an academic and industrial point of view, the software aging phenomenon has increased.
 Recent research has focussed on clarifying its causes and effects.
 Memory bloating and leaking, along with data corruption and unreleased file-locks are particular causes of software aging.

 Proactive management of software aging

 Software aging

 Software failures are a more likely cause of unplanned systems outages compared to hardware failures.
 This is because software exhibits over time an increasing failure rate due to data corruption, numerical error accumulation and unlimited resource consumption.
 In widely used and specialized software, a common action to clear a problem is rebooting because aging occurs due to the complexity of software which is never free of errors.
 It is almost impossible to fully verify that a piece of software is bug-free.
 Even high-profile software such as Windows and macOS must receive continual updates to improve performance and fix bugs.
 Software development tends to be driven by the need to meet release deadlines rather than to ensure long-term reliability.
 Designing software that can be immune to aging is difficult.
 Not all software will age at the same rate as some users use the system more intensively than others.